sillsdev/ptx2pdf/docs/documentation/ptx2pdf-faq.md

 The 'location' specification is the one you want to use.

 In the above pic-list line, (for the *right* column of a diglot, hence the **R** after the 'HEB'), the picture will be set in a cut-out on the right side of the column, two lines below the beginning of the paragraph starting at 3:9, with the picture half a column wide and the text a little distance away.
 This may **force** a paragraph at this point.

-.
+In the table below, 'left-aligned' means that the left hand edge of the image is lined up with the left-hand image of (unindented) paragraph text.
 The following locations are now available:

 Code | Mnemnonic              | Position                                                      | Caption position / width
 ---- | -----------------------|-----------------------------------------------------------|-----------------------------------------------